defiprime/defiprime1/about.md

 ### Advertising on DeFiprime

 We are the largest media outlet, focused solely on DeFi and Open Finance space.
-The only ad format available for adverts at the moment it's native articles(interviews, use cases, explainers).
+The only ad format available for adverts at the moment is native articles(interviews, use cases, explainers).
 Fill this [inquiry form](https://sneg55.typeform.com/to/zAR7ZH) to get in touch.
 Please note: we don't list products on our site for a fee, this form for advertising requests only.

 ### Events Listing